sandyverbruggen123/Data-Visualisation/Assignment 3/README.md

 After this I edited the visualisation in Illustrator.
 I rotated it because otherwise the text in the nodes wasn't readable.

 ## Goal
 I wanted to show the different combinations of the fastest karts from Mario in Mario Kart 8 Deluxe.
 In other Mario Kart games you have to choose just your kart but in Mario Kart 8 Deluxe you have to choose a kart, tires and a glider.
 So if you want the fastest car in the game, you have to follow one of the "race tracks" on the poster in one color.
+The thickness of the tracks shows the weight of the kart.
+So now if you see this visualisation, you can choose the options that fits best for you.

 ## Properties
 Explanatory - Static - D3